zrafa/xinu-avr/README.md

 <a name="whatisxinu"></a>
 ### What is Xinu?

 Xinu is a small, elegant, and easy to understand operating system, originally developed by Douglas Comer for instructional purposes at Purdue University in the 1980s.
-Since the internal data structures and algorithms are so clear that it was possible to explain the whole operating system in just one book, including the source code for each componente in their pages.
+Since the internal data structures and algorithms are so clear it was possible to explain the whole operating system in just one book, including the source code for each component in its pages (<a href="http://se.fi.uncoma.edu.ar/xinu-avr/index.html#book">Xinu book</a>).

 <strong>The Xinu Operating System includes</strong>: dynamic process creation, dynamic memory allocation, real-time clock management, process coordination and synchronization, local and remote file systems, a shell, and device-independent I/O functions.
 Xinu uses powerful primitives to provides all the componentes and the same functionality many conventional operating sytems supply.
 Since the whole source code size is small, Xinu is suitable for embedded systems.